World Amateur Go Championship

 The World Amateur Go Championship (WAGC) is an event in which amateur players from around the world compete for the official world amateur title.
 The event is held every year, under the supervision of the International Go Federation.

-The first WAGC was held in 1979 with 30 participants from 14 countries.
+The first WAGC was held in 1979 with 30 participants from 15 countries.
 In its early years, the WAGC used a knock-out system with a variable number of extra rounds for losing players, depending on how quickly they were knocked out.
-From 1984 onwards, the Swiss system? was used, initially with 7 rounds, and from 1986 with 8 rounds.
+From 1984 onwards, the Swiss Pairing was used, initially with 7 rounds, and from 1986 with 8 rounds.
+In 2015 McMahon Pairing was introduced without telling the participants beforehand.

 From 1979 until 2009, the event was always held in Japan, with the exception of 1987, when it was held in Beijing.
 In 2003, the WAGC was canceled due to the SARS outbreak, and Korea hosted a replacement event, the Incheon World Amateur Baduk Championship (IWABC).
-From 2010 onwards, the event will be rotated among Japan, China and Korea, and perhaps other countries.
+From 2010 onwards, the event started to be rotated among Japan, China and Korea, and other major countries.

 In 2006, Korea also started holding a world amateur championship.
 See Korea Prime Minister Cup World Baduk Championship.